BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

             insert = insert + 1
         Block swap the remaining part of the buffer with the remaining part of the array

+<br/><br/>
 So now we can efficiently merge A and B without losing any buffer values, but we still needed that additional buffer to exist.
-But... what if this extra buffer <i>was part of the same array</i>?
+But… what if this extra buffer <i>is part of the same array</i>?<br/><br/>

-That's the idea behind <a href="https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter3_InPlace.md">in-place merging</a>!
+That's the idea behind <a href="https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%203:%20In-Place.md">in-place merging</a>!